The Dead and the Damned

-The Dead and the Damned (also known as Cowboys & Zombies) is a 2010 American Western horror film directed by Rene Perez, written by Perez and Barry Massoni, and starring David Lockhart, Camille Montgomery, Rick Mora, and Robert Amstler.
+The Dead and the Damned (also known as Cowboys & Zombies) is a 2010 American horror Western film directed by Rene Perez, written by Perez and Barry Massoni, and starring David Lockhart, Camille Montgomery, Rick Mora, and Robert Amstler.
 The film depicts a meteorite that unleashes a zombie virus in the American Old West.

 Plot

-During the California Gold Rush, in the 1840s, Mortimer receives a bounty for Brother Wolf, a Native American accused of rape.
-Mortimer recruits a prostitute, Rhiannon, as bait to lure out Wolf.
+During the California Gold Rush in the 1840s, Mortimer receives a bounty for Brother Wolf, a Native American accused of rape.
+Mortimer recruits a prostitute, Rhiannon, as bait to lure Wolf out.
 However, Mortimer becomes dubious of the charges once he meets Wolf.
-Meanwhile, a group of prospectors unleash a zombie virus when they attempt to mine a meteorite.
+Meanwhile, a group of prospectors unleashes a zombie virus when they attempt to mine a meteorite.
 Mortimer, Rhiannon, and Wolf must band together to stop the zombies.